Griggstown, New Jersey: History

 Many of the earliest European settlers of the area came from Gravesend, Brooklyn.
 Among these settlers were four sons born to John and Elizabeth Griggs: Benjamin (b.
 1690), Daniel, Samuel, and Thomas.
 Griggstown was named after Benjamin Griggs, who established a grist mill on the Millstone River that served as a meeting place for the European farmers of the area and as such the center of the community that would become Griggstown.

+From the 1970s to the early 2000s, Griggstown residents reported seeing a feral cow along the parallel Delaware and Raritan Canal and the Millstone River, said to be a ghost of one that was one of many herded along the canal in years past.
+An actual feral bull believed to be the phantom cow was found in a ditch in November 23, 2002, dying after being rescued.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 2.519 square miles (6.524 km2), including 2.447 square miles (6.338 km2) of land and 0.072 square miles (0.187 km2) of water (2.86%).

 Griggstown is adjacent to the communities of Kingston, Rocky Hill, Montgomery Township, Kendall Park (in South Brunswick), and Franklin Park.
 The closest city of note is Princeton, New Jersey.
-The Millstone River and the Delaware and Raritan Canal both flow through Griggstown.

 Griggstown is accessible via Route 27 (Lincoln Highway), County Route 518 and U.S. Route 206.
 The major roads in Griggstown are Bunker Hill Road and Canal Road.
 There is also a small access road with a one-lane bridge(at one time referred to as "twin bridges") known as the Griggstown Causeway that offers access to and from Griggstown as well.
 The D&R Canal State Park is located on this road in conjunction with the canal side tow-path.